South Carolina Wrongful Death Lawyer

 Because a wrongful death action is entirely removed from criminal charges, neither preceding affects the other.
 For example, if a defendant is acquitted of vehicular homicide in the death of an innocent pedestrian, he may be sued in civil action by the victim’s family for wrongful death.

 South Carolina wrongful death falls under tort law, which is governed by statute.

 Wrongful death statutes vary state to state, but they typically define who may sue for wrongful death and what, if any, limitations there may be to an award of damages.

 Contact a Wrongful Death Lawyer

-If you or someone you know seeks to file a wrongful death lawsuit, retaining the best wrongful death lawyer available to you is critically important.
+If you or someone you know seeks to file a wrongful death lawsuit, retaining a wrongful death lawyer is critically important.

 Your wrongful death attorney should have knowledge of South Carolina’s laws relevant to the issue of wrongful death.